-Before you start taking brodalumab, you will have a thorough consultation with your dermatologist/team including a clinical examination and a number of blood tests.
+Before you start taking guselkumab, you will have a thorough consultation with your dermatologist/team including a clinical examination and a number of blood tests.
 Additional investigations may be required depending on your medical history (for example, a chest Xray or other imaging).

-Your dermatologist will go through the below checklist.
-These situations do not necessarily mean that you cannot be treated with brodalumab, but may mean that other precautions are needed for you to have this treatment safely.
+Your dermatologist will go through the checklist below.
+These situations do not necessarily mean that you cannot be treated with guselkumab but may mean that other precautions are needed for you to have this treatment safely.
 Your dermatologist will discuss your individual situation and explain more about this.

-- Tuberculosis, or close contact with someone who has had it. - Hepatitis or an HIV infection, or if you think you are at risk of having these. - Infection and vaccination history.
-If you are scheduled to have any type of vaccination. - Crohn's disease; if you have active disease or have a history of Crohn's disease - Suicidal thoughts or behaviour.
-You dermatologist will discuss with you whether you have ever experienced suicidal thoughts or behaviour.
-If you do have a history of depression your dermatologist will assess the risks and benefits of starting brodalumab. - If you are scheduled to have major surgery. - If you are pregnant or breastfeeding or are planning a family.
+- Tuberculosis, or close contact with someone who has had it. - Hepatitis or an HIV infection, or if you think you are at risk of having these. - Infection and vaccination history, if you are scheduled to have any type of vaccination - If you are scheduled to have major surgery. - If you are pregnant or breastfeeding or are planning a family.

-You are encouraged to take part in any National Health screening programmes at the routine time points recommended (e.g. with cervical smears, mammograms)
+You are encouraged to take part in any National Health screening programmes at the routine time points recommended (e.g. cervical smears, mammograms).

-During your treatment with brodalumab you will be asked about side effects and have blood tests from time to time (for example every 6 months) at your clinic appointments.
+During your treatment with guselkumab you will be asked about side effects and have blood tests from time to time (for example every 6 months) at your clinic appointments.
 Keep your own doctor and/or your dermatology team informed at all times of changes to your medications, planned procedures and surgery or health problems including:

 - If you get an infection, or any symptom or sign of an infection that doesn't go away, including fever, lethargy, cough, influenza-like symptoms, burning on passing urine, dental problems, night sweats.
-Your dermatologist may suggest stopping brodalumab temporarily. - If you bruise or bleed very easily, or look very pale - If you develop signs of a severe allergic reaction, such as a swollen face/tongue, throat tightness or difficulty with breathing (known as anaphylaxis), dial 999 for an ambulance immediately and go to a hospital Accident and Emergency department.
+Your dermatologist may suggest stopping guselkumab temporarily. - If you bruise or bleed very easily, or look very pale - If you develop signs of a severe allergic reaction, such as a swollen face/tongue, throat tightness or difficulty with breathing (known as anaphylaxis), dial 999 for an ambulance immediately and go to a hospital Accident and Emergency department.
 Afterwards you should make sure that your dermatologist has been informed.